-Each Active Center Member shall have one vote in the election of NLTAPA officers and Regional Representatives to the EC, dues changes, amendment of these bylaws, or any other matter deemed of sufficient importance by the NLTAPA EC to be put to a vote of the membership.
+Each Active Center Member shall have one vote in the election of NLTAPA Officers, dues changes, amendment of these Bylaws, or any other matter deemed of sufficient importance by the NLTAPA EC to be put to a vote of the membership.
+Each Active Center Member shall have one vote in the election of its own Regional Representative to the EC.

 Voting Procedures

-All balloting by Centers shall be conducted by the Secretary of NLTAPA or by the Secretary's proxy.
+All balloting by Center Members shall be conducted by the Secretary of NLTAPA or by the Secretary's proxy.
 Votes may be taken either electronically or in person.
 The Center Director, or that person designated in writing to the NLTAPA Secretary as the Center Director's proxy, shall cast the vote of each Active Center Member.

 Suspension of voting privileges